-If street food is a cornerstone of Singapore’s history, Geylang Road is its literal backbone.
-Weaving through alleys of strange foreign mini marts, countless durian stalls, and prawn mee richer than the district’s cultural diversity, Geylang is the pride and joy of the East (and it was here way before Jewel).
+If hawker food is a cornerstone of Singapore’s history, Geylang Road is its literal backbone.
+Weaving through alleys of strange foreign mini marts, countless durian stalls, and wanton mee richer than the district’s cultural diversity, Geylang is the OG pride and joy of the East.
 We scaled all 40 lorongs of Singapore’s sauciest district to satiate your hawker food cravings.

 Jalan Sultan Prawn Mee

-With over 70 years of history, Jalan Sultan Prawn Mee is just a few minutes walk from Kallang MRT Station.
+With over 70 years of history and a Michelin Guide recommendation, Jalan Sultan Prawn Mee is a must to visit.
 You can get your fix with regular and “King” sized prawns, with bowls starting at S$6 for regular prawn mee or S$5 for pork rib soup.
 For the best of both, we suggest splurging on a mouthwatering bowl of King Prawn Pork Ribs Noodle (S$8/$10), which includes tender pieces of both prawns and pork ribs.

-Across the street from Lorong 9’s beef hor fun is yet another classic neighbourhood dish – frog leg porridge.
-Geylang is no stranger to the delicacy, multiple stalls have opened up over the years claiming to have the best frog leg porridge, but we know what’s up.
-Because of it’s popularity, the price hike doesn’t make the Gong Bao Frog (SGD$8.50) the most affordable, but the food here is still pretty good nonetheless.
+Situated in Lorong 9 is a classic neighbourhood dish – frog leg porridge.
+Geylang is no stranger to the delicacy, with countless stalls over the years all claiming to have the best frog leg porridge – but we know what’s up.
+At S$8.50, Geylang Lor 9’s Frog Porridge may not be the most affordable, but the frogs boast a tender chew and soak up the kung pao or spring onion sauces nicely.
 For the more germaphobic folks, you’ll be glad to know that hygiene here might just be the best in the ‘hood.

-Lorong 9 Fresh Frog Porridge is located at
+Geylang Lor 9 Fresh Frog Porridge Singapore is located at

 Leong Kee (Klang) Bak Kut Teh